Where is the water coming from in my basement?

 The ground can settle over the years and change the direction of the water flow making it head towards your house instead of away from it.
 If there are ground indentations by your foundation, they should be filled with dirt to help carry the water away from the house.
-Clay type soils would be best as it helps by repelling water instead sandy soil that soaks up water.
+Clay-type soils would be best as it helps by repelling water instead of sandy soil that soaks up water.

 A civil engineer may be needed to help find a solution if there are hills heading towards your house.